dealoux/tenchikatori-toes/README.md

 ## Production

 After running `npm run build`, the files you need for production will be on the `dist` folder.
-To the build, run `npm run serve` and navigate to the your localhost link
+To the build, run `npm run serve` and navigate to localhost

 ## Important Links